andrewmoles2/rTrainIntroduction/r-fundamentals-5/r_fundamentals_5_solutions.md

 <img src="images/r_fundamentals_5.png" width="100%" style="display: block; margin: auto;" />

-*note: now that you know what a path is you can speed up your work by using keyboard shortcuts.
-To quickly get a file path you can click on the file once and press `Shift+A` on Windows or `Command+Option+C` on Mac.
-This will copy a path to your clipboard which you can then quickly paste with `Ctrl+V` on Windows and `Command+V` on Mac.*
+**Note:** now that you know what a path is you can speed up your work by using keyboard shortcuts.
+To quickly get a file path you can click on the file once and press `Ctrl+Shift+C` or Right Click on the file and Copy as Path on Windows, or `Command+Option+C` on Mac.
+This will copy a path to your clipboard which you can then quickly paste with `Ctrl+V` on Windows and `Command+V` on Mac.

 # How to set up a project?